 4. If the Respondent wishes to be accompanied by an attorney, he or she must inform the administrator in writing at least five (5) business days before the scheduled date of the proceeding.
 Representatives may not appear in lieu of the Respondent.

 d.
-After the review is complete, the Investigation Committee will deliberate and render a decision which will be recorded in the Investigation Committee Deliberation and Decision Rendering Minutes.
+After the review is complete, the Investigation Committee will deliberate and render a decision which will be recorded in the Investigation Deliberation Decision Rendering Minutes

 i.
 If the Investigation Committee finds the allegation to be supported, the Investigation Committee will recommend appropriate sanctions, as described in Sanctions section below.
 Any previous record of violations of this Code may increase the sanction.
 The chair of the committee will complete the Investigation Committee Chair Report to Administrator which, at a minimum, should contain the following:

-1. What evidence the committee uncovered and by what means
+1. The evidence the committee uncovered and by what means

-3. Specifically what Code of Conduct Violation occurred, if any, e.g. cheating, plagiarism, consuming alcohol on campus, etc., and cite the paragraph above the violation falls under
+3. The specific Code of Conduct Violation, if any, e.g. cheating, plagiarism, consuming alcohol on campus, etc., where the violation falls under

 4. What specific evidence supports the violation